ibm-cloud-docs/Db2onCloud/connecting/connect_ibm_tools.md

 ### Data Studio
 {: #data_studio}

-These instructions explain how to create a connection from IBM® Data Studio <!--version 4.1.x -->to a {{site.data.keyword.Db2_on_Cloud_short}} database.
+These instructions explain how to create a connection from IBM® Data Studio to a {{site.data.keyword.Db2_on_Cloud_short}} database.
 {: shortdesc}

 #### Prerequisites